 - value and respect Aboriginal cultural knowledge with Aboriginal people co-leading design and development of all NSW infrastructure projects

 - ensure Country is cared for appropriately and sensitive sites are protected by Aboriginal people having access to their homelands to continue their cultural practices.

-Connecting with Country is informed largely by the experiences and knowledges of people who work on, and are from, Countries in and around the Sydney basin.
-As such, the principles and framework that follow reflect an emphasis on this part of NSW and we acknowledge that further work is required to determine the appropriateness of these principles and framework for the other Countries of NSW.
-Government does not speak for Country in the sense that word is understood by Aboriginal and Torres Strait Islander peoples.
+Connecting with Country is informed by the experiences and knowledges of people who work on, and are from, Countries in and around the Sydney basin.
+As such, the principles and framework that follow reflect an emphasis on this part of NSW.
+We acknowledge that more work is required to determine if these principles and the framework are appropriate for the other Countries of NSW.
+Government does not speak for Country in the sense that the word is understood by Aboriginal and Torres Strait Islander peoples.

-We express our deep gratitude to all the individuals and communities who have contributed to the development of this draft framework to date.
+We express our deep gratitude to all the individuals and communities who have contributed to the development of this framework.